developerpiru/TRACS/README.md

 	>>>  import numpy

 	>>>  exit()

 If you are able to import each without errors, you have them installed.
-If you receive a ```ModuleNotFoundError``` error, you need to install that package.
+If you receive a `ModuleNotFoundError` error, you need to install that package.

-If you have each of these required components installed, you can continue with natively installing TRACS in Linux or Mac OS.
+If you have each of these required components installed, you can continue with the instructions to [natively installing TRACS in Linux or Mac OS](https://github.com/developerpiru/TRACS#installing-tracs-natively).

-If these required components are missing or you don't have at least the recommended versions installed, you can follow the instructions below to install them.
+If these required components are missing or you don't have at least the recommended versions installed, you can follow the [instructions below to install them](https://github.com/developerpiru/TRACS#installing-required-components).

 **Note:** For MAGeCK, we find versions after 0.5.5 cause errors.
 For the purposes of TRACS, MAGeCK is only used to generate read counts so version 0.5.5 is sufficient and need not be upgraded.